 Don't you just want to go to the Musée Picasso?
 The cultural establishment dedicated to the artist, located at 5 rue de Thorigny in the 3rd arrondissement, is a museum gem in the French capital!
-Opened in 1985, this museum is dedicated, as its name suggests, to the work of Pablo Picasso, one of the most influential artists of the 20th century.
-Housed in the heart of theHôtel Salé, a baroque townhouse in the Marais district, this emblematic venue is home to the world's richest collection of Picasso's works, making it a must-see destination for art lovers and tourists to Paris.
+Inaugurated in 1985, this museum is dedicated, as its name suggests, to the work of Pablo Picasso, one of the most influential artists of the 20th century.
+Housed in theHôtel Salé, a baroque mansion in the Marais district, the museum boasts the world's richest collection of Picasso's works.

 This page may contain AI-assisted elements, more information here.